A Place for Mom

 More info

-Deciding which memory care community is best for your loved one may feel daunting.
+Finding the best memory care facility for your loved one can be overwhelming.
 With so much variation in facility amenities, staffing, and activities, you may be unsure about how to find a memory care facility to fit your loved one’s needs.
-To help you with your search, we asked multiple dementia care experts for tips on how to compare memory care facilities.
-We also created a memory care checklist with questions to ask when touring to help ensure your loved one is safe and taken care of.
+To help you with your search, we include tips from dementia care experts on how to determine your loved one’s needs, factor in preferences, compare memory care features, and find options within your budget.
+We also created a memory care checklist with questions to ask while touring to help ensure your loved one’s safety and well-being.

 Take our free care quiz